Samples with high concentration are usually turbid.

 The more things to count, the faster we are certain about the concentration.
 Give BactoBox® something to work with and it triggers the Fast results feature ⏩.

 BactoBox® counts individual particles.
 If there are too few particles, the concentration estimate is too uncertain.
 If there are too many particles, we can't tell them apart.
-Therefore, we have limits of detection (LoD).
+Therefore, we have limit of detection (LoD).
 BactoBox® outputs concentrations in these ranges:

 BactoBox® uses an electric field to measure individual cells.